Credit Unions top in customer satisfaction among financial institutions

 Outpace banks; credit union members highest in loyalty, expectations, value perceived

-PEWAUKEE, WI (November 19, 2014) — Credit unions are ranked first in customer satisfaction, significantly outpacing all other financial services, according to findings released by the American Customer Satisfaction Index (ACSI).
+WASHINGTON, DC (November 18, 2014) — Credit unions are ranked first in customer satisfaction, significantly outpacing all other financial institutions, according to findings released today by the American Customer Satisfaction Index (ACSI).
 The 85 customer satisfaction score is first among financial institutions, where the average bank score lags behind at 76.

 ACSI, a respected measure of customer satisfaction (based in Ann Arbor, Mich.), ranks credit unions substantially better than traditional banks on every component including expectations, quality, value, loyalty and having lower complaint rates.
 This is the seventh consecutive year that credit unions have ranked above banks.

 People doing business at credit unions are referred to as “members” rather than customers, reflecting the cooperative nature of credit unions (where the members are the owners of the institution).
 However, the ASCI scoring accurately gauges the sentiments of members of credit unions and customers of other financial institutions.

 “The ACSI score demonstrates how credit unions are best in class in financial services,” said Jim Nussle, President and CEO of the Credit Union National Association (CUNA).
 “Credit unions are steadfast in their dedication to member services, in large part because credit union members are credit union owners.
 Our not-for-profit structure allows us to serve our members rather than focus on maximizing profits for shareholders.”

 The report addressed key findings for all measures that accounted for credit unions number-one ranking in customer satisfaction.
 Members of credit unions have higher expectations of their credit union than customers of banks do – and over the past two years, not only have member expectations increased, but credit union satisfaction scores have increased as well.